APN-Pucky/mTUO/README.md

 ## Test App
 Also included is test app which can be opened by Android Studio (see ./test-boost).
+If you build and run this app it should show the date and time as calculated by boost_chrono.so (indicating that you have built, linked to and called the boost libraray correctly).
-To use the test app make sure to adjust the paths in local.properties (see local.properties_example).
+To use the test app make sure to adjust the values in local.properties.
-Note: The test app uses [Gradle Experimental](http://tools.android.com/tech-docs/new-build-system/gradle-experimental)
+*Note:* The test app uses [CMake for Android](https://developer.android.com/ndk/guides/cmake)

 ## *Header-only* Boost Libraries